coderschool/codercomm-fe/docs/README.md

 By the end of this tutorial, your application will have:

 - **User Authentication**: Registration, login, and protected routes
-- **User Profiles**: View and edit profiles
+- **User Profiles**: View profiles (own via tab, others via page) and edit own profile
-- **Posts and Feed**: Create posts and view a feed of posts from yourself and others
+- **Posts and Display**: Create posts and view posts within user profile contexts (no separate global feed)
-- **Comments**: Add comments to posts and reply to other users
+- **Comments**: Add comments to posts and interact with them
-- **Friend System**: Send, accept, and decline friend requests directly from your homepage
+- **Friend System**: Manage friends and requests via tabs on the home page
-- **Responsive Design**: Works on desktop and mobile devices
+- **Responsive Design**: Basic responsiveness handled by layout and components

 ## Technologies Used